srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Leave the **Select how you want device data to be handled on re-provisioning** field set to the default value of **Re-provision and migrate data**.

     This field gives you high-level control over the re-provisioning behavior, where the same device (as indicated through the same Registration ID) submits a later provisioning request after already being provisioned successfully at least once.
+There are three options available:

+    * **Re-provision and migrate data**: This policy is the default for new enrollment entries.
+This policy takes action when devices associated with the enrollment entry submit a new provisioning request.
+Depending on the enrollment entry configuration, the device may be reassigned to another IoT hub.
+If the device is changing IoT hubs, the device registration with the initial IoT hub will be removed.
+All device state information from that initial IoT hub will be migrated over to the new IoT hub.
+    * **Re-provision and reset to initial config**: This policy is often used for a factory reset without changing IoT hubs.
+This policy takes action when devices associated with the enrollment entry submit a new provisioning request.
+Depending on the enrollment entry configuration, the device may be reassigned to another IoT hub.
+If the device is changing IoT hubs, the device registration with the initial IoT hub will be removed.
+The initial configuration data that the provisioning service instance received when the device was provisioned is provided to the new IoT hub.
+    * **Never reprovision**: The device is never reassigned to a different hub.
+This policy is provided for managing backwards compatibility.

 1. In the **Initial Device Twin State** field, modify the `properties.desired` JSON object to specify a property named `telemetryDelay` with the value of `"2"`.